KDE/documentation-docs-kdenlive-org/glossary.rst

       A special type of :term:`composition` mostly used as a transition from one clip to another.
 See :ref:`wipe`.

    YIQ
       Color space used by the analog NTSC color TV system.
-For more details see the Wikipedia pedia about |yiq|.
+For more details see the Wikipedia about |yiq|.

    YPbPr
       A color space used in video electronics.
 Also written as Y'PbPr or YP\ :sub:`B`\ P\ :sub:`R`.
 Used in particular when refering to component video cables.
 For more details see the Wikipedia page about |ypbpr|.